 Living with Parasites

 Parasites—the very word makes us squirm.
 We imagine hostile microbes siphoning vital nutrients and social moochers benefitting from systems to which they contribute nothing.
-And yet, scientists, artists, and philosophers have begun to rethink the parasite as something that produces and facilitates rather than merely inhibits and steals.
+And yet, scientists, artists, economists, and philosophers have begun to rethink the parasite as something that produces and facilitates rather than merely inhibits and steals.
 In this Writing Seminar we explore the myriad and fascinating effects of living with parasites.
-How does parasitism generate new forms of life, new kinds of interdependency, and new ways of thinking about art, ecology, ethics, economics, and even politics?
+How does parasitism generate new forms of life, new kinds of interdependency, and new ways of thinking about medicine, ecology, ethics, economics, and even politics?
 We begin by examining contemporary cases for and against Universal Basic Income, an initiative often charged with encouraging a “parasitic” relationship between the individual and the state.
-Next, we draw on anthropology, biology, history, and literary studies as we question the meaning of agency in parasitic systems such as Toxoplasmosis or as imagined in Octavia Butler’s science fiction.
+Next, we analyze the human microbiome from a range of perspectives—including biology, medicine, postcolonial theory, and the law—to consider the stakes of human intervention in the body’s microbial communities.
 For the research paper, students identify an instance of parasitism and place it in context.
 Potential topics range from zombie infections to speculations about parasitic mitochondria, from rhetoric about freeloading millennials to debates over the welfare state.
 Finally, students have the opportunity to invent a new parasite and announce its discovery to the world.

 Love and Social Change

-“It has occurred to me,” said Joyce Ryerson, superintendent for Marjory Stoneman Douglas High School, site of last year’s mass shooting, “that what our world really needs is a little more love.”
+Responding to the 2018 Parkland mass shooting in Florida, a public-school superintendent in Missouri wrote to her community: “It has occurred to me that what our world really needs is a little more love.”
 This vision of love as a powerfully restorative social act—one that can provide an antidote even to gun violence—contrasts our everyday association of love with the intimacy of romance and kinship.
 What then does it mean to evoke “love” in response to national crises?
 How does the individual’s experience of love call communities—or nations—to act or think in new ways?
-In this Writing Seminar we explore diverse ways of loving, ranging from private interplay to collective, even political practices.
-We begin by examining the Brazilian film The Second Mother as students weigh the tensions between familial love and paid carework in the global childcare industry.
-Next, students analyze the pageantry of the 2018 British royal wedding with respect to shifting attitudes about gender, race, and class.
+This Writing Seminar explores diverse spheres of love, ranging from private interplay to collective, even political practices.
+We begin by examining the Brazilian film The Second Mother as students weigh the tensions between familial love and paid carework in the childcare industry.
+Next, students analyze the pageantry and performance of love in the 2018 Royal wedding in relation to British identity, history, and changing demographics.
 For the research essay, students investigate how love features in a political or commercial campaign of their choosing.
-Possible topics include the Hillary Clinton’s “Love Trumps Hate” campaign slogan, NOW’s Love Your Body campaign, and Ronny Edry’s #IsraelLovesIran movement across social media.
+Possible topics include Hillary Clinton’s “Love Trumps Hate” campaign slogan, NOW’s Love Your Body campaign, and Ronny Edry’s #IsraelLovesIran movement across social media.